icollier77/JS-code-quiz/README.md

 ## About The Project

 ### Project Goal
-The goal of this project is practice Web APIs: DOM manipulation and using local storage.
+The goal of this project is to practice Web APIs: DOM manipulation and using local storage.

 ### Project Specifications

-<p>The task for this challenges outlined the following requirements.</p>
+<p>The tasks for this challenge are outlined in the following requirements.</p>

-<p><b>The features of the quiz app:</b></p>
+<p><b>The quiz app must have these features:</b></p>
 <ol>
   <li>A start button that when clicked a timer starts and the first question appears.</li>
   <li>Questions contain buttons for each answer.</li>